TOWN OF GREENBURGH

 Below, please find information regarding permits and codes.
 The photographs and information displayed are in no way to be constured as a guideline for construction.
 Please contact the Building Inspector with any questions regarding permitting or construction building@greenburghNY.com or 914-989-1560

 Please refer to the Town of Greenburgh Town Code on the Main-page of the Town's Website for all Code infromation.

-The Town of Greenburgh requires building permits for all swimming pools (above and in-ground).
+The Town of Greenburgh requires building permits for all swimming pools, hot tubs/spas (above and in-ground).
 All applicants must comply with both New York State and local regulations regarding the installation of the pool.
-Please review Section 285-36G of the Town of Greenburgh Zoning Ordinance below and NEw York State Code:
+Please review Section 285-36G of the Town of Greenburgh Zoning Ordinance below and New York State Code:

 G. Swimming pools.
 Except as provided hereinafter, no swimming pool shall be located, constructed or maintained on any lot or land area, except in conformity with the following requirements: